tweag/python-monorepo-example/2019-06-10-codestatistics.md

 ## Conclusion

 In this blog post, we took a first look at our data sets and investigated `import` statements and `LANUAGE` pragmas in Python and Haskell.
 While our data sets offer the potential for much deeper analysis (think: automatic code completion, refactoring, ...), already by just filtering the lines of codes for certain keywords we were able to answer interesting questions about the frequency with which these basic coding patterns occur and how their frequency differs between Python and Haskell code.
 Thinking about this further, we might wonder what other patterns occur commonly in code.
 A pattern would be some set of very similar lines of code, so we could expect, e.g., control structures such as `for` loops to form a pattern.
 But are there maybe unknown patterns to be discovered we didn't think of?
 How do we discover them in our data sets?
 How do they differ between programming languages?
 And can we somehow exploit these patterns?
-We're thus excited to see what other insights these data have to offer - so stay tuned!
+We're excited to see what other insights these data have to offer - so stay tuned!